evennia/evennia/docs/source/First-Steps-Coding.md

         assume it looks like a stone in this example.
         """
         def at_object_creation(self):
-            "Called when object is first created"
+            """Called when object is first created"""
             self.db.wise_texts = \
                    ["Stones have feelings too.",
                     "To live like a stone is to not have lived at all.",